How to make your child socially intelligent?

 Distraction, gimmicks, games, prizes, and punishments are not effective ways to teach social intelligence.
 Instead be direct and respectful, clear, gentle, and honest.
 These methods encourage children to be socially intelligent.
 Being inauthentic by manipulation, control or shaming again is a big NO. The more real and mature techniques you adopt, the more socially intelligent your child becomes.

 Last but not the least, help children to practice a lot.
 Learning the complexities of social relationships takes a lot of practice.
-When we forgo expectations about play assist and don't meddle, children learn better by their own experiences.
-Observe intently and sympathetically, intervene gently only if needed.
+When we forgo expectations about play assist and don’t meddle, children learn better by their own experiences.
+Observe intently and sympathetically, and intervene gently only if needed.
 Children learn social skills better organically.
 International schools offer plenty of practice to cultivate this trait.

 Social Intelligence is a highly significant trait for success in today’s competitive virtual world.
 Understanding its components and inculcating this attribute in children from a young age when they are in a Pre-school in Kalyan will prepare them for success and efficiency in their future.